-This page contains some data obtained through experiment conducted with help of Redit and Hacker News users.
-It was about checking how much http trafic can handle ESP8266 (64KB DRAM, 96KB SRAM, 32-bit RISC CPU running at 80Mhz), powered by ureq framework.
+This page contains summary of load testing experiment conducted with help of Redit and Hacker News users.
+The goal was to check how much http trafic can be handled by ESP8266 (64KB DRAM, 96KB SRAM, 32-bit RISC CPU running at 80Mhz), powered by ureq framework, before it dies.
+It has done rather a good job!
 Thank you all for participating!
 Threads: Reddit, Hacker News.

 |Number of HTTP requests answered:||~40 000|